School of Engineering & Applied Sciences Undergraduate Programs

-Minoring in a discipline outside your major field of study, allows you to focus elective credits to expand your perspective and increase your skills.
-A minor will make you stand out to potential employers because it demonstrates an eagerness to learn and emphasizes your willingness to go above and beyond minimum expectations.
+A minor expands your perspectives and increases your skills.
+It will also make you stand out to potential employers because it demonstrates an eagerness to learn and willingness to exceed minimum expectations.

 Three courses must be at the 300-400-level computer sciences, courses excluding computer skills and literacy courses.
 All prerequisites for minor courses must be met.